Decision-making process and main principles of remuneration

 Short-term incentive plans

 The short term incentives are determined on the basis of achieving financial and non-financial objectives set annually.
 The weighting of the objectives and the maximum amount of the incentives vary according to the position of the person in question.
 Part of the Group also maintains a personnel profit-sharing system, annual payments from which are based on yearly operational results.
 Short term incentives are paid in March-April following the year of determination.
-The maximum short term incentive for the President and CEO who started in her position 1 October 2015 is 66.7% of her salary at target level and 100% at maximum level.
-For other EMG members the short term incentive varies from 50% to 60% of salary at target level and from 75% to 90% at maximum level.
+In 2016 the maximum short term incentive for the President and CEO is 66.7% of her salary at target level and 100% at maximum level.
+For other EMG members the short term incentive varies from 40% to 60% of salary at target level and from 60% to 90% at maximum level.

-The criteria in the short-term incentive plan for 2015 are based on achieving financial targets of sales, EBIT*, cash flow* as well as objectives related to supporting Sanoma’s strategic transformation.
+The criteria in the short-term incentive plan for 2016 are based on achieving financial targets of EBIT and cash flow as well as Sanoma's employee satisfaction objective.

 Long-term incentive plans